 5 – Playtime (1967)

-Playtime directed by French director Jacques Tati in 1967, deals with the destruction of traditional architecture as well as ultra-modern buildings, the artificial urbanization, and the business world that has entered a mechanical order, as in the previous films of the director.
-In his movie, Tati examines Western civilization’s fondness for consumption objects, American consumption concept, the stressful atmosphere of modern society, the superficial relations between various classes of French society, the cold and useless face of space age technology.
-Monsieur Hulot who one of the most known characters in the history of cinema with his coat, umbrella and pipe played by Tati is lead role in the movie.
-Monsieur Hulot stiffly resists chaotic urban change and reveals his reaction with the anarchy that has arisen as usual by his clumsiness.
+Playtime directed by French director Jacques Tati in 1967, deals with the destruction of traditional architecture as well as ultra-modern buildings, artificial urbanization, and the business world that has entered a mechanical order, as in the previous films of the director.
+In his movie, Tati examines Western civilization’s fondness for consumption objects, the American consumption concept, the stressful atmosphere of modern society, the superficial relations between various classes of French society, the cold and useless face of space-age technology.
+Monsieur Hulot who one of the most known characters in the history of cinema with his coat, umbrella, and pipe played by Tati is the lead role in the movie.
+Monsieur Hulot stiffly resists chaotic urban change and reveals his reaction to the anarchy that has arisen as usual by his clumsiness.

 4 – Blade Runner (1982)

 Blade Runner is a US-made science fiction film directed in 1982 by Ridley Scott.
 Blade Runner, in a period far from the year in which it was taken, was in 2019 in Los Angeles at a time when the world became a dystopian habitat.
 Los Angeles is shown as a tumbledown city in the film.
 Giant manufacturers such as Tyrell produce the same robots as Replicant, which are externally seen as human beings.
 These robots, which are used to solve the dangerous and illegal works of extraterrestrial colonies, are captured by special police officers named Blade Runners.
 The film started with a reflection in the eye of a replicant facing the city, if don’t count the gigantic pyramids away, a ruined industrial city is presented.
 Old buildings and objects are not replaced by the products of new technology, everything new is built on the old so actually everything has accumulated.